Blind Spots Cause Truck Accidents in Maine

 A person who was driving a passenger vehicle and was impacted by a large commercial truck often is not at fault in these blind spot accidents.
 However, attorneys for the truck driver may try to make the passenger car driver believe that the crash was his fault.
 Knowledgeable truck accident attorneys can use accident reconstruction experts to demonstrate that it was the negligence of the truck who actually caused the crash.Peter Thompson & Associates Gets Results in Truck Accident Cases

 A large truck accident leads to serious damage to a passenger car and harm to the occupants, even at low rates of speed, simply as the result of the huge difference in size and weight between the two vehicles.
 The injuries suffered in a truck crash may take years of recovery to recapture even a small part of the quality of life enjoyed before the accident.
 The skilled and compassionate Maine truck accident attorneys at Peter Thompson & Associates will work with you and your family to achieve the best possible outcome for you.
-To schedule a free initial consultation, call us at (800) 804-2004.
+To schedule an initial consultation, call us at (800) 804-2004.